 2. Connect the problem with a story.

 Let’s take a bird’s-eye view of our problem statement.
 Can we bring more clarity to the problem statement?
-Can we split our problem statement in such a way that the triggering event or situation, the motivation, goal, and the intended outcome are articulated clearly?
+Can we split our problem statement in such a way that the triggering event or situation, the motivation, the goal, and the intended outcome are articulated clearly?
 This is where the concept of “Job Stories” comes in.

 The core idea of job stories came from the Intercom design team and is pretty straightforward: place your design problem in a job, from targeting event to motivation and goal and the intended outcome.